Introduction to SAFE

 How does it work?

-With SAFE bootstrapping, one draws a cloud of hyperparameters of all variables used in an effect size formula.
+With SAFE bootstrapping, one draws a cloud (or vector) of hyperparameters of all the variables used in an effect size formula.
 You then apply your effect size formula to this cloud.
 The variance of this transformed cloud is the sampling variance of your effect size!

 You can then calculate a bias-transformed point estimate by taking the mean of this transformed cloud and subtracting it from 2 times the point estimate derived from the original variables.